Đorđe Božović: Serbian Guard

 On 4 June 1991, Božović formed the Serbian Guard paramilitary force along with Serbian Renewal Movement (SPO) leader Vuk Drašković, Vuk's wife Danica Drašković, and Beli Matić.
+Božović was the unit's first commander.

 The Guard faced many difficulties while being organised.
 State Security obstructed it from the very beginning, preventing its financing and pressuring its members to join the rival state-controlled Tigers.
 The Tigers were led by Arkan, with whom Giška parted in the mid '80s.
 Mutual friend, Serbian rock star Bora Čorba, in an interview in 2013 stated that he tried to consolidate the two, claiming Arkan was willing to do so, while Giška refused.
 The reason being that, apparently, Arkan abandoned Giška during the heist they were pulling together in Sweden when the police showed up.

 The paramilitary unit's training camp was located near Bor Lake in SR Serbia, SFR Yugoslavia.
-It participated in clashes in the strategic Krajina area of SR Croatia near the Serb-held town of Gospić.
+It participated in clashes in the strategic Krajina area of SR Croatia near the Croat-held town of Gospić.
+Božović was killed in action in Gospić on 15 September 1991.
+The unit's chief financier Branislav Matić had been previously gunned down on 4 August in Belgrade.
 Elements of the unit also participated in the war in Bosnia and Herzegovina.
-Božović was the unit's first commander, but was killed in action near Gospić.
-The unit's chief financier Branislav Matić was gunned down in August 1991 in Belgrade.